oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ### Namespace Best Practices

 * For production clusters, avoid using the `default` namespace.
 Instead, make other namespaces and use those.
-* Avoid creating namespaces with the prefix `kube-`, it is reserved for Kubernetes system namespaces.
+* Avoid creating namespaces with the prefix `kube-`, it is reserved for K8s system namespaces.

 ## Task 1: Retrieve the existing ADB OCID